vesoft-inc/nebula-importer/README.md

   delimiter: ","
   withHeader: false
   lazyQuotes: false
+  comment: ""
 ```

 * `delimiter`: **Optional**.
 Specifies the delimiter for the CSV files.
 The default value is `","`.
 And only a 1-character string delimiter is supported.
 * `withHeader`: **Optional**.
 Specifies whether to ignore the first record in csv file.
 The default value is `false`.
 * `lazyQuotes`: **Optional**.
 If lazyQuotes is true, a quote may appear in an unquoted field and a non-doubled quote may appear in a quoted field.
+* `comment`: **Optional**.
+Specifies the comment character.
+Lines beginning with the Comment character without preceding whitespace are ignored.

 #### tags